patrickscln/patrickscln.github.io/README.md

 Patricio Orozco personal web page

-In this web page you will find personal and profecional information about Patricio Orozco

 My name is Patricio Orozco I am living in Guadalajara Mexico, right now I am studing data science in UDG university